NeilJustice/ZenUnitAndMetalMock/README.md

    For five random test run orderings, specify --random --test-runs=5.
 --no-skips
    Exit 1 regardless of test run outcome if any tests are skipped.
+   This is a useful option to use on continuous integration servers to partially defend against the understandable urge to "skip it and ship it".
+   Code coverage minimums and mandatory randomized code reviews are two more defenses.
 ```

 ### Type-Parameterized Test Class Syntax